 No, I’ve never really been in touch with her, but I was friends with Marlene’s grandson J. Michael Riva who passed away [1948-2012].
 I’m friends with another one of the Rivas, J. David Riva, who did the documentary.
 I’ve also been in touch with Peter Riva recently.
-Dietrich’s grandsons are very interesting, particularly Michael, he really remembered Marlene well, he knew her well.
+Dietrich’s grandsons are very interesting; particularly Michael, he really remembered Marlene well, he knew her well.
 I knew her a little bit.
 When my father attended a film retrospective in Locarno [Switzerland] in 1960, Marlene was there too and they were very friendly together—they stayed in touch until he died—and as a little boy, I used to sit on Marlene’s lap.
-She always used to send me letters—envelopes—from all over the world, because I was collecting stamps as a child.
+She always used to send me letters—envelopes—from all over the world because I collected stamps as a child.
 I still have all of those envelopes.

 Do you go through the boxes with your father’s material from time to time?

 Sometimes I do, but I’m not an archivist.
 The problem is that I got other interests too.
-Those boxes are all very interesting to me, but it’s impossible to go through it alone.
+Those boxes are all very interesting to me, but it’s impossible to go through them alone.
 I’m just not an archivist.
 And there’s so much—and I have my mother’s stuff too.
 I have another house in Llano, which is only known for being the home of Aldous Huxley.
-It’s in the desert, and even though it’s in California, it is in the middle of nowhere—that’s my home, actually, because this one is just temporary—where I also got material and I brought five boxes back the day before yesterday; they are magazines that my father collected.
+It’s in the desert, and even though it’s in California, it is in the middle of nowhere—that’s my home, actually, because this one is just temporary—where I also got material, and I brought five boxes back the day before yesterday; they are magazines that my father collected.
 When my father died in 1969, my mother packed everything up.
 And she died a few years ago—I took care of her during the last six years of her life.
-Since then I’ve looked through these boxes very carefully now and then, but I can’t really do anything with them.
+Since then, I’ve looked through these boxes very carefully now and then, but I can’t really do anything with them.
 I’m too close to them.
-The Academy Film Archive has wanted them for many years and I promised that I would turn over the material, but on the other hand, it’s just difficult to let go of.
+The Academy Film Archive has wanted them for many years, and I promised that I would turn over the material, but on the other hand, it’s just difficult to let go of.
 I was eighteen when he died, and I was very close to my parents.

 Do you still remember the house where he used to live?